stonybrook-lin539/main/source/main/04_universals/04_case_syncretism.md

 :::

 ::: exercise
-For each one of the following syncretisms, state whether it can be realized by a monotonic mapping assuming the modified Blake hierarchy (if necessary, you may assume a different linear order of output forms for each syncretism).
+For each one of the following syncretisms, state whether it can be realized by a monotonic mapping assuming the modified Blake hierarchy where accusative and genitive are unordered with respect to each other.
+If necessary, you may assume a different linear order of output forms for each syncretism.
 Justify your answer.

 - Syncretism of nominative and genitive to the exclusion of accusative